Bertoid1311/B7094/B704SourceReadMe.txt

                       Can show text, option menus, 'Continue' and/or 'Cancel' buttons.
 B709FReader.lfm     - The IBM 711 card reader window.
 B709FPrinter.lfm    - The IBM 716 line printer window.
 This window is updated by a TTimer
                       with a default interval of 1000 msec.
 (1 second).
-If the 'Upd' checkbox (checked by default) is unchecked, the interval is shortened to 250 msec.; and if it is then rechecked, the interval is increased to 5000 msec.
-(5 seconds).
 B709FTapeDrives.lfm - The IBM 729 framing window containing sub-windows for individual
                       tape drives.
 A radiobutton allows displaying of 'All' configured drives, or -- by default -- only those that have been 'Used' by